17 Gripping Native American Mysteries and Thrillers to Add to Your TBR List

 By Brandon Hobson

-It’s been 15 years since their teenage son, Ray-Ray, was killed in a police shooting, and the Echota family has not been coping well.
 Maria, the matriarch, has watched her family crumble over the years with her husband, Earnest, slowly succumbing to Alzheimer’s, their daughter Sonja, who fixates on emotionally unavailable men, and their son Edgar, who tries to numb himself with drugs.
-Yet, Maria hopes that the family’s annual bonfire will give her loved ones the opportunity to reconnect—after all, they will be coming together to celebrate the Cherokee National Holiday and reminisce about Ray-Ray.

 But as the event nears, the lines between reality and the spiritual world begin to intermingle.
-A foster child seems to be helping Earnest recount memories; Sonja meets a man who has ties to her past lives; and Edgar, after a suicide attempt, is experiencing the mystifying Darkening Land, where the living and dead meld.
-Honoring Cherokee folklore, this novel tackles subjects surrounding grief, trauma and family by weaving together a story that mixes the real with the otherworldly.
+A foster child seems to be helping Earnest recount memories.
+Sonja meets a man who has ties to her past lives.
+Meanwhile, Edgar, after a suicide attempt, is experiencing the mystifying Darkening Land, where the living and dead meld.

 new releases